 Neoprene socks are made of wet-suit material and really help keep the heel straps on your monofin from sliding down your ankles.
 While they are certainly not a magic-bullet that will guarantee a swim with zero slippage, they definitely reduce the likeliness of your feet escaping your monofin.
 Sure... they aren't the most stylish things in the world, but I highly recommend that you get yourself a pair.
 You should be able to find them at your local sporting-goods store.
 If not?
-Look in the Description Box of my latest video.
-I have the links to a pair like mine there.
+Look right below this blurb!
+That picture right there is of some Neoprene Socks that are very similar to mine.. and you.
+Can.
+Buy.
+Them.
+Right.
+Now.
 (I had a heck of a time finding some in store...
 I searched nearly every store in Traverse City for the darn things!)
 Neoprene socks are the bee's knees. ♥

 7. Adjust your Heel Straps